Can You Place a 1-Month-Old Up for Adoption?

 Why it’s Never Too Late to Choose Adoption

-So, not only can a woman choose adoption before her pregnancy, she can start thinking about placing a baby for adoption at 2 weeks, a few months, and even a few years afterwards.
+Not only can a woman choose adoption before her pregnancy, but she can also think about placing a baby for adoption at 2 weeks, a few months, and even a few years.
 Wherever you are in your pregnancy or parenting timeline, you’ll have the same experience as any mother choosing adoption.
-Our agency has plenty of experience helping women make this brave and selfless choice for their baby’s future, and we would be happy to help you.

 Am I “Giving Up” On My Child?